 Should a situation develop that presents a specific security risk, appropriate action, within well-defined emergency response plans, will be taken in consultation with U.S. Embassy and Department of State officials, with whom AMIDEAST maintains a close relationship.
 On arrival in your host country all students are provided with a cell phone so that AMIDEAST staff can contact you (and you can contact them) at any time in case of an emergency.

-All students are covered by political and security evacuation insurance by HTH Worldwide Insurance, which came into play when the students who were in Cairo in January 2011 were evacuated.
-During the period from the beginning of demonstrations in Cairo on January 25 until the students were evacuated on January 31, AMIDEAST staff were with the students 24/7 and provided a constant communications link both to AMIDEAST Headquarters in Washington and, through staff there, with the students’ families and home institutions.
+All students are covered by political and security evacuation insurance by HTH Worldwide Insurance, which came into play when the students who were in Cairo in January 2011 and in June/July 2013 were evacuated.
+During the period from the beginning of demonstrations in 2011 on January 25 until the students were evacuated on January 31, AMIDEAST staff were with the students 24/7 and provided a constant communications link both to AMIDEAST Headquarters in Washington and, through staff there, with the students’ families and home institutions.
 As a result of the combined efforts of AMIDEAST staff in Cairo and Washington and AMIDEAST’s insurance and evacuation partners, the students were never in danger and were safely evacuated on a charter flight to Athens.
 From there they were able to continue their semester abroad in either Amman or Rabat on AMIDEAST programs.
+In 2013, students were evacuated on July 2, 2013, most of them directly to Amman where they were able to continue with their intensive Arabic language study.

 AMIDEAST provides medical insurance for all students on its programs through HTH Worldwide, the leading provider of international health plans to the international education community.
 Our field staff maintains a list of recommended doctors and medical facilities and will assist you in arranging and paying for appointments.
-In addition to medical insurance, HTH will provide medical, political, and security evacuation coverage.
+In addition to medical insurance, HTH will provide medical, political, and natural disaster evacuation coverage.
+Note that HTH insurance will cover visits to counselors for mental health issues during your time abroad, but there is a $500 limit during your time abroad for these services.

 Please be sure to register on the HTH website after you receive your medical ID information in your program country (www.hthstudents.com) in order to access online resources such as country reports and translations of over 700 medical terms and phrases.
 You will be sent additional information about your HTH coverage prior to departure.